 Common Areas Trees

-455 trees will receive general tree care (including pruning, crown thining, structural pruning, weight reduction).
+455 trees received general tree care (including pruning, crown thining, structural pruning, weight reduction).

-166 trees will receive Plant health care such as treatment and injection in order to protect the trees.
+166 trees received Plant health care such as treatment and injection in order to protect the trees.

 Frequently asked questions